 I want to talk about leash walking today.
 We should spend time with our dogs, taking them out for walks and having them experience nature and see other animals.
 I want to go over just a few things to consider.

 When I’m walking along with a dog, I want them to be well-mannered.
 Of course, I’d like my dog to meet some people, but you don’t always meet the right people.
 The right people, for me, are people who are in control of themselves.
 There are people who just want to rush up dog and begin to pet them.
 Sometimes have my dog sniff the back of their hand.
 I don’t want those people to come and meet my dog.
 I want to advocate for my dog and keep those people at a distance.
 If people are coming up, I like to say “I’m sorry, my dog is in training and is learning how to be calm.”

-You should really practice this and roll play with your family members doing this because, in the moment when people are rushing up to you, it’s really hard to tell them “no, you can’t pet my dog.”
+You should really practice this and role play with your family members with leash walking.
+In the moment, when people are rushing up to you, it’s really hard to tell them “no, you can’t pet my dog.”
 Being prepared with this response will make it a lot easier for you.
 That response to them may even start a good conversation.
 You should be able to maintain an adult-like conversation and your dog should be able to stay in control of themselves.
 This is an important skill for you.
-Can you calm your dog non-verbally and also be engaging in conversation with someone else?
+Can you calm your dog non-verbally and also be engaging in a conversation with someone else?